j-siderius/TinySpark/docs/kit/platform.md

 ---

 In the next section, the TinyML Development Kit will be introduced.
+Click on `Next` to continue the _Get Started_ guide.